armBookCodeExamples/Erratum/Chapter10/Readme.md

 ---

+### Example 10.4 - Implementation of the Proposed Solution

+Given the new version of Example 8.1, the text:

+> This function is based on a ticker, in a very similar way to the brightControlInit() function that was introduced in Example 8.1, as discussed below.

+Should be:

+> This function is based on a ticker, in a very similar as in Example 8.1, as discussed below.

+---

 Pending items to be considered in a future:
 - Code 10.14: resaltar que debo inicializar el ticker.
 - Code 10.14: resaltar que puede haber varias nonBlockingDelayInit() asociadas a una sola tickInit()